sandyvern/achasveachas.github.io/_posts/2016-06-10-puts_solution.markdown

   end
 ```

+ (In english what this means is simply: if the top right corner is taken and the bottom left one is free go there.
+If the top left is taken and the bottom right is free take that one, and so on for all 4 corners)

  The actual thought that blew me was this: here I’m breaking my head trying to automate a method to do something, but why?
 There are exactly 4 possible moves.
 Is it really worth the headaches, frustration, all-nighters, and sleepy workdays?
 Not to mention all the cups of Starbucks I needed just to get through the day?
 All just so I can automate a process that I could easily do manually, and probably in less lines of code?

  Sure we programmers are lazy, and if we can automate something we don’t like to do it manually.
 I have to admit, I’m still not as happy with my code as I probably would have been had I figured out a more elegant solution.
 Nevertheless, I believe once in a while we have to know when to step back, when to say “listen, you are overcomplicating this, do it simply and then go get some sleep!”